We Offer The Best Miniature Vapor Compressor Cooling Systems

-All RIGID products are designed and standardized in-house by our team of engineers and manufactured by our highly trained technicians on semi-automated production lines.
-Every piece shipped goes through performance testing, rigorous leak testing, and thorough inspection to ensure RIGID quality standards are met.
+All products are designed and standardized in-house by our team of engineers and manufactured by our highly trained technicians on semi-automated production lines.
+Every piece shipped goes through performance testing, rigorous leak testing, and thorough inspection to ensure quality standards are met.

 The mini compressors are compatible with various refrigerants R134A, R290, R1234YF, and most low GWP refrigerants.

 The World’s Smallest, Compact, Light, Rugged Battery Driven DC Air Conditioning Units.

 Compact Liquid Chillers

 The Compact Liquid Chillers have been used in a wide variety of applications including EV, laser, medical, drone, farming, beverage, life science, laboratory instruments, electronics cooling, automotive, and personal cooling.

 The Large Capacity chillers offer a cooling capacity range from 850W to 1,780W.
 Coolant and refrigeration circuits are included in a compact and lightweight package.
 Extracted heat can be air or water-cooled heat exchangers.